aryan008/team_lift_sprint/README.md

 (3)|	Noted in the testing section of this file.|	Yes (4)|	All 4 languages have been utilised in the creation.|	Yes (5)|	Noted above.|	Yes
-(6)|	Administrator access to manage all products/add a product on the database present on superuser login.|	Yes (7)| Use of django authorization, CSRF, Heroku, Stripe and secret key variables all ensure a secure site.| Yes
+(6)|	Administrator access to manage all products/add a product/blog management/review management on the database present on superuser login.|	Yes
+(7)| Use of django authorization, CSRF, Heroku, Stripe and secret key variables all ensure a secure site.| Yes

 ### Application features